shifatsrm09/Router-Reboot-Automation/README.md

 The **Router Reboot Automation** script performs the following:

-- Logs into your router's admin panel automatically.
+- Navigate to the router admin panel.
-- Navigates to the reboot page.
+- Automatically parse credentials from JSON.
-- Clicks the reboot button and confirms the action.
+- Perform a secure Reboot.
 - Operates in **headless mode** for a seamless experience.
 - Fully **configurable via JSON**, allowing easy updates to router credentials, URLs, and button selectors.